ZIPING-LIU-CORPORATION/react-adobe-embed/README.md

 ## FAQS

+### Is there more explanation available?
+The readme is pretty barebones and barely makes sense to me..
+  - No doubt, the package and component is now pretty complicated in terms of the amount of code and directories and features it provides, which can definitely make it difficult to understand the basic usage or even the purpose of the package.
+The readme is intended to be concise such that it allows for a quick understanding of the most important aspects of the package.
+As of now a more detailed wiki page is being worked and will be provided as an additional resource that provides detailed explainations and guidance on the code and package.

 ### Why was this made?
   - We needed a utility for displaying PDF's but wanted to have more typescript and React involved with the displaying.
 This is part of LIU LLC's intermission phase ongoing in preliminary motions for setting up required framing for phase 4.
 These motions and phases encompass research and analysis as well as press reporting of the ongoing retaliation campaign currently waged against an employee at Amazon that started April of 2022.
 To learn more, see [here](https://ziping-liu-corporation.github.io/#/home/)
 ### Do you need to see a demo without code sandbox?